Building Your Emotional Maturity

 Your body has changed radically since the day you were born, and your mind is continually growing and changing based on your experiences.
 But what about your emotional world?
 What does it mean to become emotionally mature, and how can you build your emotional maturity?

 Unlike gray hairs and forehead wrinkles, emotional maturity doesn’t necessarily come with age.
 It’s something we have to cultivate with intention by building our self-awareness, empathy, and understanding.
 It’s not always easy work (in fact, our most difficult experiences are the ones that spur the greatest emotional growth), but the benefits are endless.
-Best of all, this work is never finished — you always have room to become more emotionally mature, and this episode of the podcast is going to show you how.
+Best of all, this work is never finished — you always have room to become more emotionally mature, and this article is going to show you how.

 Emotional maturity is emotional intelligence at work.
 It impacts your internal experience every day, from how well you cope with disappointments and setbacks, to how much of your time and energy you spend worrying about things that are beyond your control.
 Basically, it’s a key marker of personal growth.